 Head north along the coast of Maine and you’ll find some of the world’s loveliest beaches and seaside villages.
 One of our favorite Maine family vacations is Bar Harbor, located just outside of Acadia National Park on Mount Desert Island.
-Enjoy outdoor excursions by day — taking in the views atop Cadillac Mountain; relaxing on Sand Beach or Echo Lake Beach; listening to the waves imitate a storm at Thunder Hole — before heading back into town for a puffin-spotting cruise and dinner (followed by ice cream at Udder Heaven Ice Cream Retreat, of course).
+Enjoy outdoor excursions by day—take in the views atop Cadillac Mountain; relax on Sand Beach or Echo Lake Beach; listen to the waves imitate a storm at Thunder Hole—before heading back into town for a puffin-spotting cruise and dinner (followed by ice cream at Udder Heaven Ice Cream Retreat, of course).

 Recommended Hotel: Bluenose Inn – A Bar Harbor Hotel